-- make timely interest and principal payments on the transition bonds; - pay fees and expenses of the trustee, our independent managers, the administrator and the servicer, and other fees, expenses, costs and charges; - reconcile the actual and expected charge-offs for delinquent customer accounts of the retail electric providers; and - fund the various subaccounts required by the transition bond indenture to their required levels.
+- make timely interest and principal payments on the transition bonds; - pay fees and expenses of the trustee, our independent managers, the administrator and the servicer, and other fees, expenses, costs and charges; - reconcile the actual and expected charge-offs for delinquent customer accounts of the REPs; and - fund the various subaccounts required by the transition bond indenture to their required levels.

-CenterPoint Houston is required to true up transition charges annually on December 1 in compliance with the financing order.
-CenterPoint Houston's first true-up filing to adjust transition charges was filed with the Texas Utility Commission on November 1, 2006 and became effective December 1, 2006.
-The adjusted transition charges are designed to collect \$186.6 million during the twelve-month period ending November 30, 2007.
-This amount reflects an increase of \$18.4 million to assure funds are available on the payment dates based on the expected timing of revenue and payments.
+CenterPoint Houston is required to true-up transition charges annually on December 1 in compliance with the financing order.
+CenterPoint Houston's most recent true-up filing to adjust transition charges was filed with the

+Texas Utility Commission on November 1, 2007 and became effective December 1, 2007.
+The adjusted transition charges are designed to collect \$178.9 million during the twelve-month period ending November 30, 2008.